Norwegian Cruise Line (NCLH)

 AI Analysis | Feedback

-Mark Kempa, Executive Vice President and Chief Financial Officer
+Mark Kempa – Executive Vice President, Chief Financial Officer

-Mark Kempa is the Executive Vice President and Chief Financial Officer of Norwegian Cruise Line Holdings Ltd., a role he was appointed to in August 2018.
-He brings over 20 years of financial experience to the company, having held various positions within Norwegian's finance division for more than two decades.
-Kempa played a crucial role in significant company milestones, including the initial public offering in 2013 and the acquisition of Prestige Cruises International, Inc. in 2014.
-Before his tenure at Norwegian, he served as Assistant Controller for International Voyager Media, a travel portfolio company.
+Mark Kempa is the Executive Vice President and Chief Financial Officer of Norwegian Cruise Line Holdings Ltd., appointed to this position in August 2018, having served as interim CFO since March 2018.
+With over 20 years of financial experience, Kempa has been instrumental in key company milestones, including the successful initial public offering in 2013 and the acquisition of Prestige Cruises International, Inc. in 2014.
+He also spent three years in Germany, representing the financial interests of the company's newbuild program.
+Prior to joining Norwegian, Kempa served as Assistant Controller for International Voyager Media, a travel portfolio company.

-Daniel S. Farkas, Executive Vice President, General Counsel & Secretary
+Daniel Farkas – Executive Vice President, General Counsel & Secretary

-Patrik Dahlgren is the Executive Vice President, Chief Vessel Operations and Newbuild Officer for Norwegian Cruise Line Holdings Ltd. In this capacity, he is responsible for overseeing marine and technical operations, hotel operations, entertainment, cruise programs, and security across all three of NCLH's brands.
+Patrik Dahlgren is the Executive Vice President, Chief Vessel Operations and Newbuild Officer for Norwegian Cruise Line Holdings Ltd. In this role, he is responsible for overseeing marine and technical operations, hotel operations, entertainment, cruise programs, and security across Norwegian Cruise Line Holdings' three brands.

 AI Analysis | Feedback